lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 example, are considered to be equivalent; the question being asked is, "Is the CA willing to certify an RSA public key?"

-Note: In case several EC curves are supported, several id-ecPublicKey elements as defined in [RFC 5480](#RFC5480) need to be given, one per named curve.
+Note: In case several elliptic curves are supported, several id-ecPublicKey elements as defined in {{RFC5480}} need to be given, one per named curve.

 #### Encryption/Key Agreement Key Pair Types